WordPress Mobile Speed

 There is evidence speed makes a significant difference in profitability for very-large, big-name sites – like Amazon, Ebay, Mozilla, and Apple.
 For most low-traffic sites, there is no measurable monetary gain.
 What does change is visitor perception of how credible website content might be.
 This is first impression or UX.
 Speed is a subconscious indicator of someone valuing content enough to deliver it quickly and efficiently.
 It’s the opposite of apathy and bloat.
 It’s web hospitality, etiquette, and caring.

 3Running a successful website starts with choosing a good host.
 Hosting makes a difference in SEO.

 Baloney!
 Wrong again.

 Hosting may add conveniences and security for site management.
 But speed is dependent upon optimizing and limiting the number of website components.
 Hosting can make a difference in Time-to-First-Byte (TTFB).
 This is the parameter Google uses in it’s search algorithm.
 But we repeat, TTFB only influences SEO by less than 1 percent.
 Is special, costlier hosting really benefiting SEO?
-No. Remember, relevance is more important – always!
-The average website now weighs 2.2M.
+No. Remember, content relevance is more important – always!
+The average web page now weighs 2.3 to 3.0 megabytes.
 It doesn’t matter how long it actually loads for SEO.
 It does make a difference in how frustrated a site user feels.
 The upper tolerance seems to be 2 seconds.
 Even though the average page load is now 8 seconds.
+Horrible!
 Those load times have nothing to do with hosting and everything to do with extravagant and out-of-control developers and designers.

 4Caching WordPress is so effective that it can result in a 10x speed gain over a non-cached website.